 But for those of us who have lived in Toronto can tell you, when you live in a big city, sometimes moving across town can seem just as tough.
 Famously called “a city of neighborhoods”, with more than 140 distinct ‘hoods, it can be just as hard to find your feet even though you’ve only moved a couple of kilometers down the road.

 A sense of belonging is important, no matter where you live

-Here are our 6 tips for making yourself really feel like you’re part of your new neighbourhood, no matter how far you’ve moved.
+Here are our 6 tips for making yourself really feel like you’re part of your new neighborhood, no matter how far you’ve moved.

-1 Walk everywhere.
-Going for regular, long walks in your new neighbourhood is the quickest way to make you feel at home.
-Walking allows you to experience the neighbourhood in an up-close-and-personal way that just isn’t possible if you’re driving.
+Going for regular, long walks in your new neighborhood is the quickest way to make you feel at home.
+Walking allows you to experience the neighborhood in an up-close-and-personal way that just isn’t possible if you’re driving.
 You can stop into the local stores, get a feel for which restaurants are loved by the locals, and over time you’ll start to exchange greetings with familiar faces on your route.